 Now that you have a number of pictures of the subject, you transfer them to your computer and select the best for the purpose at hand.

-If the purpose is to post a picture to a Web metalworking group, say at Yahoo, you know the requirement is for a full-size dimension on screen of 800 by 600 pixels or smaller, and of an appropriately small file size.
+If the purpose is to post a picture to a Web forum or group, say at Yahoo, you know the preference is for a full-size dimension on screen of 800 by 600 pixels or smaller, and of an appropriately small file size.

 If at any point you mess up a copy, you always have the original to copy again and start over.

-If you want to save the file after a stage of much work on it, give it a new/amended name.
+If you want to save the file after a stage when you did a lot of new work on it, give it a new/amended name.
 Now you have several versions of the same file at different stages of work.
-If you ever get messed up during a later stage, you have the option of starting again at different points just by selecting the appropriate file version.
+If you ever get messed up during a later stage, you have the option of starting again at different points just by selecting an earlier file version.

 Shrinking the Digital Copy's File Size